How Long Does It Take to See Results From SEO Work?

 SEO isn’t just about keywords; it’s also about building topical authority.
 This involves earning backlinks, gaining trustworthiness, and improving your site’s overall reputation in the eyes of search engines.

 Some of our clients already have strong domain authority, but due to technical issues or bad user experience, their site just doesn’t rank.
-They’ll often see a boost in rankings when we go in a clean things up during our first couple of months when we go for the “quick wins”.
+They’ll often see a boost in rankings when we go in and clean things up during our first couple of months, focusing on the “quick wins.”

 Like we did with ADD.org: